DSOlab/ggeodesy/readme.md

 In the `ggeodesy/test` folder you should be able to see a list of executables; run `ggeodesy/test/testGeodesy` to validate the library.

+* After a succesefull installation, users should have:
+1. all library header files in `/usr/local/include/ggeodesy/`
+2. the library (both a static and shared) in `/usr/local/lib/` Link, include and have fun!

 # The Library
 *************